PacktPublishing/Learn-C-Programming-Second-Edition/README.md

   when it should be
   > [sscanf()]()

+* **Page 504:** In the 3rd paragraph, it reads
+  > The following program reads a group of digits, each of which is intended to represent a date—[the first four digits for the year, the next two for the month, and the last two for the day]():

+  This should read
+  > The following program reads a group of digits, each of which is intended to represent a date—[the first two digits for the month, the next two for the day and the last four digits for the year]():

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.